why Ambev S.A. [ABEV] is a Good Choice for Investors After New Price Target of $3.38

 To listen to the event live or access a replay of the call – visit https://www.investornetwork.com/event/presentation/77479.

-Ambev S.A. represents 15.74 billion in outstanding shares, while the company has a total market value of $43.91 billion with the latest information.
-ABEV stock price has been found in the range of $2.72 to $2.80.

-If compared to the average trading volume of 24.79M shares, ABEV reached a trading volume of 15838270 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 24.09M shares, ABEV reached a trading volume of 46322280 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ABEV shares is $3.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ABEV stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.